pavlo-myskov/get-job/README.md

 The app uses Lato font for all text elements.
 The font is selected for its unique balance of originality and readability.
 Originally designed for a corporate client, Lato is the perfect subtle typeface for the business site.
 Sleek and serious, this font looks professional without coming across as too stuffy.
 It is legible and works well on the small screens, which is important for the app that is designed to be used on mobile devices.
 The font is imported using the [Google Fonts API](https://fonts.google.com/).

 #### Styling
+The app style is consistent across all pages and elements.
+The app uses a responsive layout to provide an optimal viewing experience across a wide range of devices.

 The project style based the [Bootstrap](https://getbootstrap.com/) framework.
 It allowed me to create a responsive layout with minimal effort and customize the design to my needs.
 Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 In this app I utilized the source Sass files and customized the Bootstrap variables to create a unique design.

 - The Django project is configured to work with the **SCSS preprocessor**.
 The SCSS files are compiled to CSS files using the [django-sass-processor](https://pypi.org/project/django-sass-processor/) package.
 The django-sass-processor converts `*.scss` or `*.sass` files into `*.css` while rendering templates.
 It provides a template tag `{% sass_src 'path/to/file.scss' %}` which can be used instead of the built-in templatetag `static`.
 The SCSS preprocessors allows to use variables, mixins, functions, and other features that are not available in plain CSS.
 I customized the Bootstrap variables to create a unique design.
 The main SCSS file `main.scss` imports all other custom SCSS files and Bootstrap SCSS files.
 The `main.css` file is generated from the `main.scss` file and is used in the project.
 The `_theme.scss` file contains the Bootstrap overrides and custom variables.
 The `_custom.scss` file contains the all custom styles of the app and based on the SCSS and CSS code.